-Recent operatic roles include Vivaldi Farnace (title role) with Pinchgut Opera in Sydney, Handel Giulio Cesare (title role) performed at the Théâtre des Champs-Elysées in Paris, Ambronay Festival, and the Enescu Festival in Bucharest, Handel Agrippina (Ottone) with Les Talens Lyriques directed by Christophe Rousset, Steffani Orlando Generoso (Ruggiero) for the Boston Early Music Festival, directed by Stephen Stubbs and Paul O’Dette, the world premiere of a 17th-century work by Legrenzi, La Divisione del Mondo (Marte) for Opéra National du Rhin in Strasbourg and Opéra National de Lorraine in Nancy, Handel Theodora (Didymus) with Potsdamer Winteroper, Handel Arminio (title role) for the Göttingen Handel Festival, and Handel Rinaldo (Argante) with Kammerorchester Basel.
+Recent operatic roles include Guildenstern in Brett Dean's Hamlet at the Metropolitan Opera, Handel Partenope (Armindo) at Teatro Real, Handel Rodelinda (Bertarido) at the Gottingen Handel Festival, Vivaldi Farnace (title role) with Pinchgut Opera in Sydney, Handel Giulio Cesare (title role) performed at the Théâtre des Champs-Elysées in Paris, Ambronay Festival, and the Enescu Festival in Bucharest, Handel Agrippina (Ottone) with Les Talens Lyriques directed by Christophe Rousset, Steffani Orlando Generoso (Ruggiero) for the Boston Early Music Festival, directed by Stephen Stubbs and Paul O’Dette, and the world premiere of a 17th-century work by Legrenzi, La Divisione del Mondo (Marte) for Opéra National du Rhin in Strasbourg and Opéra National de Lorraine in Nancy.

 Originally from the United States, Christopher holds degrees with distinction from Brown University, the University of Cambridge, where he was a choral scholar with Trinity College Choir under Stephen Layton, and the Royal College of Music International Opera School.
 He is a winner of the Helpmann Awards, the Sullivan Foundation Award, the Metropolitan Opera National Council Auditions, the Michael Oliver Prize at the London Handel Singing Competition, and the Keasbey Award.
 He has studied with Russell Smythe, Derek Lee Ragin, Ashley Stafford, and Pierre Massé.